carolinafishes/carolinafishes.github.io/_posts/software/2019-08-04-TOAST_manual3.md

 <br>
 The Y axis is the frequency of missing data for each locus, color coded by hierarchy.
 The X axis is each locus.
 <br>
 We set the threshold to zero here just to visualize raw missing data patterns.
-In this case, missing data is fairly evely distributed across loci.
+In this case, missing data is fairly evenly distributed across loci.
 <br>
 An additional spin on this plot is that for experimental design, you may wonder what sorts of missing data patterns could I expect given a probe set or other sequence capture method.
 One way to visualize this is to make use of streamgraphs which interpolate data values across a matrix.
 <br>
 <br>
-If you have pilot data and are considering the potential for sequence capture (or really any data caputre), you can generate an interactive streamgraph to see what sorts of missing data patterns you may expect should you continue to aggregate data using the same techniques as the pilot.
+If you have pilot data and are considering the potential for sequence capture (or really any data capture), you can generate an interactive streamgraph to see what sorts of missing data patterns you may expect should you continue to aggregate data using the same techniques as the pilot.
 <br>
 <br>
 Prior to looking at this graph please do note that this assumes your pilot data is characteristic of dataset as a whole, so do use common sense and your own judgement in your experimental design choices as this is merely a prediction.